Photos by Marc Viquez, Stadium Journey

 Atmosphere 3

-However, “The Orange Pit” sign is the most dominant feature and might just be one of the most distinguishable features of any Hoosier gym.
-The colors of orange provide a unique tinge underneath the ceiling lighting that provides an interesting look to the game.
+The building's design is typical of many in the state, but what makes the place stand out is the orange color.
+“The Orange Pit” sign is the most dominant feature and might just be one of the most distinguishable features of any Hoosier gym.
+The orange colors provided a unique tinge underneath the ceiling lighting that provided an interesting look to the game.
 The center court also displays the good-looking Olympians-torch logo.

-The main lobby appears to have been redone in recent years and houses trophies and championship paraphernalia.
-The accolades are neatly displayed in an area just outside the upper seating area.
-The exterior of the building itself also looks a bit more modern than the exterior of the gym.
+The main lobby houses trophies and championship paraphernalia.
+The accolades are neatly displayed just outside the upper seating area.
+Once through the doors, the cheers are heard for its hometown heroes.

 Access 4